yniks/talk-to-gdb-mi/README.md

 # A Simple API for  GNU debugger's Machine Interface (GNU/MI).
+# :warning: DEPRECIATED IN FAVOR OF ANOTHER LIGHTWEIGHT IMPLEMENTATION ,TALK-TO-GDB
 ### What does this library enable?
 - built in parsing
 - `pattern` based message filter